 When you spot the giant peach water tower, you know you’ve arrived.
 This charming fruit stand has fresh produce and local products plus a restaurant and cafe that is a must stop for our family.
 Grab a hand-held fruit pie or some peach ice cream and let your kids explore the playground up the hill while you rest.
 It can be busy at times but SO worth a stop.

-Related Post: 10 Epic Audiobooks for Your Next Family Road Trip
+Related Post: Screen Free Toys for Your Next Road Trip

 What’s your favorite place to stop on a road trip?
 Do you have a special spot along I-65?
 Are you a stop-along-the-way or push-on-through through?